LLLeapFrog/JS-Design-Pattern/Chapter2/this.md

 object.getName(); // Tom
 ```

-Arrow functions do not default `this` to the `window`, rather they execute in the scope they created
+Arrow functions do not default `this` to the `window`, rather they execute in the scope they created.

+**BTW: Never declare methods using arrow function! `this` within the arrow function refers to `window` in this case :)**

 ### In strict mode